-The building's heating system consists of two Weil McLain gas-fired hot water boilers, each with an output capacity of 1,190 MBh.
-The burners are non-modulating with a nominal efficiency of 80%.
-The boilers are configured in a lead/lag control scheme and controlled by the facility's building automation system (BAS).
-Both boilers are required under high load conditions.
-Original to the building, the boilers are in fair condition.
+The building's heating system consists of one Weil McLain gas-fired hot water boiler with an output capacity of 1,084 MBh.
+The burner is fully modulating with a nominal efficiency of 80%.
+The boiler is configured in an automated control scheme and controlled by the facility's BAS.
+Installed in 2005, the boiler is in fair condition and has been recommended for replacement.
 There is a service contract in place.